miracle2mk/Budget-Allocation-Application/README.md

 4. Start the development server using `npm start`.
 5. Open your browser and visit `http://localhost:3000` to see the app in action.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.
-Contributions are always welcome!